-This story comes to you through a partnership between Audubon and BirdNote, a show that airs daily on public radio stations nationwide.
+This story is brought to you by BirdNote, a show that airs daily on public radio stations nationwide.

 Some baby birds—like those down-covered ducks, geese, and chickens—leave their nest shortly after hatching and do a lot of growing up while following their parents around.
 Others, like pigeons, stay in the nest and depend on their parents to feed and protect them, well into their youth.